DawinYurtseven/DawinYurtseven/README.md

 #Other projects
 if you like to see more of what I've done and where I worked on, you can check out my [Itch.io](https://dawinyurtseven.itch.io/) profile.
+I also have this Uni Project from summer 2023 [here](https://collab.dvb.bayern/pages/viewpage.action?pageId=77832954).

 # How to reach me
-if you like to contact me, you can do so via [LinkedIn](https://www.linkedin.com/in/dawin-yurtseven-1b3097265/) ,[Twitter](https://twitter.com/dawin_yurtseven) and per Email: dawinyurtseven@gmail.com
+if you like to contact me, you can do so via [LinkedIn](https://www.linkedin.com/in/dawin-yurtseven-1b3097265/) and per Email: dawinyurtseven@gmail.com